apollographql/apollo-runtime/README.md

-# Apollo Runtime All-In-One
+# Apollo GraphOS Runtime Container

-A container that has all the required utilities to run the Apollo Runtime, including our new MCP Server.
+A container that has all the required utilities to run the Apollo GraphOS Runtime, including our new MCP Server.

 ## Container Tags